 It means your subject line or sentence leads with an impact statement that clearly states the benefit to your dear reader, whose internal radio is perpetually tuned to WIFM (What’s In it For Me).
 Here’s how to / not to:

-- DO: “<Member perk> from <your or your bizname>: (describe your member Perk here in 1 or 2 words)”.
+DO: “<Member perk> from <your or your bizname>: (describe your member Perk here in 1 or 2 words)”.
 Like a news editor, you want an eye-catching headline.
 This is your one shot at getting and keeping attention.
-Milk it.
+Work it.
+Pro tip: avoid punctuation [!].

 Avoid gimmicks.
 Example: the “re:” gimmick spoof.
 The “re:” tag indicates a forwarded message – NOT one originated by you.
 Gaming the audience’s inbox in this way is actually a frequent scammer / phishing tactic.
 You don’t want that reputation. ‘nuf said.